google/atheris/README.md

  - `args`: A list of strings: the process arguments to pass to the fuzzer, typically `sys.argv`.
 This argument list may be modified in-place, to remove arguments consumed by the fuzzer.
    See [the LibFuzzer docs](https://llvm.org/docs/LibFuzzer.html#options) for a list of such options.
  - `test_one_input`: your fuzzer's entry point.
 Must take a single `bytes` argument.
 This will be repeatedly invoked with a single bytes container.
- - `internal_libfuzzer`: Indicates whether libfuzzer will be provided by atheris or by an external library.
+ - `internal_libfuzzer`: Indicates whether libfuzzer will be provided by atheris or by an external library (see [using_sanitizers.md](./using_sanitizers.md)).
 If unspecified, Atheris will determine this automatically.
 If fuzzing pure Python, leave this as `True`.

 #### `Fuzz()`